Benefits for Beginners

 After choosing to offer benefits, getting employees to participate in benefits is the next battle.
 How are you supposed to inform employee benefits enrollment and make sure your staff makes the best choices possible?

 Great question.
 Employee benefits communication and education is a common struggle that plan administrators face yearly—but that doesn’t mean you need to accept the status quo.
-Here’s a look at benefits communication best practices that will help you boost employee benefits participation.

 Employees at large report being stressed about benefits—which benefits to choose, how much those benefits will cost and how each covered individual will be affected by those benefits decisions.
 In order to ease this stress, employers must establish clear and accessible communication channels in order to inform employees of their benefits.